Skip to main content

 • Native AWS Integration: Deep hooks into IAM, VPC, CloudWatch, and Route53.

-• Always use a Private Endpoint for your EKS cluster to ensure the API server is not exposed to the public internet.
+• Always use a Private Endpoint for your EKS cluster.

 • Use Karpenter instead of the legacy Cluster Autoscaler for faster, more cost-efficient node provisioning.